ξ Scorpii (xi Scorpii)

 ξ Scorpii is a multiple sub-giant star in the constellation of Scorpius.

 ξ Scorpii visual magnitude is 4.77.
-Because of its moderate brightness, ξ Scorpii should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, ξ Scorpii should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of ξ Scorpii

 ξ Scorpii is situated close to the celestial equator, as such, it is at least partly visible from both hemispheres in certain times of the year.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of ξ Scorpii are provided in the following table:

 The simplified sky map below shows the position of ξ Scorpii in the sky:

 Today's ξ Scorpii (xi Scorpii) rise, transit and set times from Greenwich, United Kingdom are the following (all times relative to the local timezone Europe/London):

 Distance of ξ Scorpii from the Sun and relative movement

 ξ Scorpii is distant 79.32 light years from the Sun and it is moving towards the Sun at the speed of 29 kilometers per second.

 Spectral properties of ξ Scorpii